aquaULB/solving_pde_mooc/notebooks/02_TimeIntegration/02_01_ForwardEuler.md

 #
 # But the moral here is WHY BOTHER.
 In this case,
 # and in many others, Python developers already
-# have implemented what we need - enumerate fun-
+# have implemented what we need: the enumerate fun-
 # ction.
-It counts elements in an iterable object
+It counts the elements in an iterable object
 # and returns the counter at each iteration.

 for i, dt in enumerate(dt_list):